magetop/magento2-one-step-checkout/README.md

 ## Support & Contact info

 - Need help setting up or want to customize this extension to meet your business needs?
-- Get instant support with our Live Chat or Send an email to info@magetop.com or Leave us a message on Skype: info@magetop.com
+- Get instant support with our Live Chat or Send an email to info@magetop.com or Contact Us : https://www.magetop.com/contacts